zchee/golang-wiki/CodeReviewComments.md

 ```

 Go's support for multiple return values provides a better solution.
-Instead requiring clients to check for an in-band error value, a function should return
+Instead of requiring clients to check for an in-band error value, a function should return
 an additional value to indicate whether its other return values are valid.
 This return
 value may be an error, or a boolean when no explanation is needed.
 It should be the final return value.